Eastern Trail Alliance Trustees

 RALPH HILTZ, TREASURER

-Ralph is a retired accountant with a Bachelors Degree in Accounting from Husson College.
-He currently works part time as a Job coach at L.L.
+Ralph is a retired accountant with a Bachelors Degree in Accounting from Husson College, and also recently .retired from a job as a Job coach at L.L.
 Bean.
 He lives in Saco with his wife Terry and Sheltie Lucy.
 They have three adult children, two boys and one girl.
 Two are school teachers teaching special needs children and other child operates his own company doing web page design.
 In addition to being an accountant Ralph spent 11 years coaching sons Little League teams, and three years as President of Biddeford Youth Hockey.
 When youngest son decided at age 11 to be a youth hockey referee he became one also and did that for about 10 years.
-Now in his semi-retirement he enjoys all sports as well as traveling with his wife.
+Now in retirement he enjoys all sports as well as traveling with his wife.

 BRYAN GALLANT, TRUSTEE